-In most of situations - when something like this happens - airline will first offer compensation in the form of vouchers or cash to anyone willing to voluntarily give up their seat and fly with another flight.
-If you are offered compensation like this and you agree to it, it’s called voluntary boarding denial.
+In most of situations - when something like this happens - airline staff offers compensation in the form of vouchers or cash to anyone willing to give up their seat and fly with another flight.
+If you agree to an offer like this, and agree to fly later, it’s called voluntary boarding denial.

 If you voluntarily give up your seat, then no.

 The most important thing is to do something about it.

 If you don't ask for compensation, most likely you won't get it.
 Even when it's due, and the airline knows they must be paying.

 One of the options is to contact the airline directly.

 In a perfect world you would send an email to your airline and receive compensation soon afterwards.
 Unfourtunately mostly it's way more difficult.
 And you never know how long is it going to take.

 To ask someone more experienced to do it on your behalf.
 Sounds difficult and expensive?
 It isn't.
 We have been offering such a service for years.